CD ripper: Design

-Difficulties in obtaining accurate reproductions
+Technical challenges

 Ripping a CD to audio files that will faithfully reproduce the same CD if burned again is not trivial.
 Such a rip (along with a cue sheet file and other metadata describing the layout of the files on the disc) is sometimes referred to as an accurate, perfect or secure rip.
 Some CD ripping software is specifically intended to provide accurate rips, including CloneCD, Exact Audio Copy, cdda2wav, CDex, cdparanoia.
-There is also a reference database with hash values of known good rips that can be used to confirm a successful rip and in some cases calibrate parameters for a CD drive.

 In the context of digital audio extraction from compact discs, seek jitter causes extracted audio samples to be doubled-up or skipped entirely when the drive re-seeks.
 The problem occurs because the Red Book standard does not require block-accurate addressing during seeking.
 (Note: Due to additional sector level addressing added in the Yellow Book, CD-ROM data discs are not subject to seek jitter.)
 As a result, the extraction process may restart a few samples early or late, resulting in doubled or omitted samples.
 These glitches often sound like tiny repeating clicks during playback.
-A successful approach to correction in software involves performing overlapping reads and fitting the data to match the overlaping sections.
+A successful approach to correction in software involves performing overlapping reads and fitting the data to match the overlapping sections.
 Professional CD duplication avoids seek jitter by extracting the entire disc in one continuous read operation, using special CD drive models at slower speeds so the drive does not re-seek.

-Properties of an optical drive helping in achieving a perfect rip are a small sample offset (at best zero), no jitter, no or deactivatable caching, and a correct implementation and feed-back of the C1 and C2 error states.
+Properties of an optical drive helping in achieving a perfect rip are a small sample offset (at best zero), no jitter, no or deactivatable caching, and a correct implementation and feedback of the C1 and C2 error states.
 There are databases listing these features for multiple brands and versions of optical drives.
 Also, EAC has the ability to autodetect some of these features by a test-rip of a known reference CD.

-Examples
+One approach that can be used to confirm a successful rip is to compare its checksum to known good rips from an online database.

+Notable applications

-Notable CD ripper applications include the following ones:
+Notable CD ripper application software include the following: